Graphical criteria for the identification of marginal causal effects in continuous-time survival and event-history analyses: Introduction

-A key requirement, before carrying out any data analysis, is to establish whether valid inference about the interventional situation can, at least in principle, be drawn from the available data; latent processes may pose an obstacle, even in randomised studies, especially when they induce unobserved time-dependent confounding \citep{robins:86}.
+{ Adopting the framework of counting processes \citep{Andersen,AalenGjessingBorgan,royslandmsm}, we here provide a novel formal and graphical framework for causal reasoning about event-histories in continuous time.
+The proposed causal notion relies on formalising the intended interventions as modified intensities of the relevant continuous-time processes.} This reflects, for example, early versus late treatment initiation, or higher versus lower frequency, say, of radiation therapy \citep{Ryalen18}. { However, while evaluating the effect of such an intervention may be the ultimate aim, we here focus on a key requirement for any causal analysis which is} to establish whether valid inference about the interventional situation can, at least in principle, be drawn from the available data; latent processes may pose an obstacle, even in randomised studies, especially when they induce unobserved time-dependent confounding \citep{robins:86}.
 Hence, non-parametric {\em identification} of the target of inference should be ensured \citep{manski2003partial,PearlShpitser}.
-In the field of causal inference, formulating and checking assumption for identification has benefited hugely from graphical representations, in particular from causal DAGs \citep{pearl:95:diagram,robins:01a,dawid:02}, where a complete characterisation of identifiability via graphical criteria based on $d$-separations is available \citep{PearlShpitser,ShpitserPearl:08}.
-However, neither causal DAGs nor these criteria can easily be transferred to continuous-time situations modelled with stochastic processes, which may exhibit feedback and censoring \citep{AalenRoyslandRSSA}.
-To remedy this shortcoming, so-called local independence graphs and the corresponding notion of $\delta$-separation have been suggested as alternative representations of (in)dependencies between processes \citep{Didelez06,DidelezRoyalSB}; so-far, these have lacked an explicit causal semantic despite being used in causal contexts \citep{roysland:AOS,mogensen2020}.
-The central contribution of the present paper is, therefore, to propose the concept of {\em causally valid local independence graphs}, and to {\em provide a graphical criterion for the identification} of marginal causal effects using continuous-time MSMs for time-to-event outcomes.
-While the conditions for identification essentially demand the absence of unobserved (time-dependent) confounding, {\em censoring} presents an added complication as it further limits, and possibly biases, the information provided by the observable data.
-As we show, censoring must not only be independent in a probabilistic sense \citep{AndersenEncy} but also in a causal sense (to be formalised later), i.e. it must allow inference for a situation where censoring is prevented \citep{hernanrobinsbook}.
-Our results on graphical criteria for identification thus encompass issues of time-dependent confounding as well as right-censoring.
-Once it has been established that the desired causal effect parameter is identifiable, the continuous-time MSM can be fitted by a weighting method \citep{ryalen2019additive}.
-The required continuous-time weights are similar to inverse-probability of treatment (IPTW) and censoring weighting (IPCW), known from discrete-time MSMs.
-In fact, the latter can be considered as an approximation to the continuous-time weights.
-The weighting approach is based on a change of measure technique known from stochastic calculus and financial modelling \citep{royslandmsm}.
-We conclude by an illustration of our approach with the example of HPV-testing for cervical cancer screening; this is a more advanced analysis, and provides a formal justification for the analysis in \cite{NygaardRoysland}.
+Formulating and checking assumption for identification has benefited hugely from graphical representations, specifically causal DAGs \citep{pearl:95:diagram,robins:01a,dawid:02}, where a complete graphical characterisation of identifiability based on $d$-separations is available \citep{PearlShpitser,ShpitserPearl:08}. { While these have been extended to discrete-time settings with time-dependent treatments \citep{pearlrobins:95,dawid2010identifying}, } neither causal DAGs nor these criteria can easily be transferred to continuous-time situations modelled with stochastic processes, exhibiting feedback and censoring \citep{AalenRoyslandRSSA}.
+To remedy this shortcoming, so-called local independence graphs and the notion of $\delta$-separation have been suggested as alternative representations of (in)dependencies between processes \citep{Didelez06,DidelezRoyalSB}; so-far, these have lacked an explicit causal semantic despite being used in causal contexts \citep{roysland:AOS,mogensen2020}.